 Unexplained weight loss

-- Pain in the lymph nodes triggered by alcohol intake
+Pain in the lymph nodes triggered by drinking alcohol

 If the lymph nodes in the chest are affected, they may press on structures in the lung and cause shortness of breath, cough, or chest discomfort.

 The doctor may also use certain symptoms to help describe the disease in a process known as staging .
 Each stage may be subdivided into "A" and "B" categories.

-A means that a person has not experienced B symptoms, listed below.
+A means that a person has not experienced B symptoms, which are listed below.

 B means that a person has experienced one or more of the following symptoms:

-- Unexplained weight loss of more than 10% of original body weight during the six months before diagnosis
+Unexplained weight loss of more than 10% of original body weight during the 6 months before diagnosis

 Unexplained fever, with temperatures above 38º C (100.4º F)

-- Drenching night sweats.
-Most patients say that their nightclothes or the sheets on the bed are wet enough to have to change them during the night.
+Drenching night sweats.
+Most patients say their nightclothes or the sheets on the bed were wet enough to have to change them during the night.
 Sometimes, heavy sweating occurs during the day.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.